 - During the psychedelic period, Micky stopped straightening his hair, while Davy cut his hair shorter.

 - Borderline example: Mike, during the same period, stopped wearing his famous wool hat and grew killer sideburns.

-- Last Note Nightmare: "Pleasant Valley Sunday"
+- Last Note Nightmare: "Pleasant Valley Sunday", "Star Collector".

-- Lyrical Dissonance: "Cuddly Toy", written by Harry Nilsson, is a rather dark song, with lyrics that seem to be telling the latest victim of The Casanova to just get over it ("You're not the only cuddly toy/that was ever enjoyed by any boy...
+- "Cuddly Toy", written by Harry Nilsson, is a rather dark song, with lyrics that seem to be telling the latest victim of The Casanova to just get over it ("You're not the only cuddly toy/that was ever enjoyed by any boy...
 You're not the only choo-choo train/That was left out in the rain/The day after Santa came...
 I never told you that I loved no other/You must've dreamed it in your sleep").
 You'd never know it by the bouncy, cheerful way Davy Jones and Micky Dolenz sing it, though (and Nilsson's own version turns the bounciness Up to Eleven).
 Additionally, the line "You're not the only cherry delight/That was left in the night/And gave up without a fight" implies that the woman was a virgin — and an easy "conquest" as well.

 - The Man Behind The Band: Evidently, Don Kirshner thought this was his role in the group's career.
 Consider his liner notes for More of the Monkees; he devotes much more text to the team of veteran songwriters he assembled for the band than the band itself.

-- Motor Mouth: Micky in "Goin' Down"
+- Motor Mouth: Micky in "Goin' Down".

-- Non-Appearing Title/Refrain From Assuming:
+- Non-Appearing Title/Refrain from Assuming:

 - Many of Mike's songs.
 Examples include "Good Clean Fun", "Daily Nightly", "Tapioca Tundra", and "Papa Gene's Blues", among many others.
 He adores this trope.